vbuch/node-signpdf/README.md

 ## Notes

-* The process of signing a document is described in the [Digital Signatures in PDF](https://www.adobe.com/devnet-docs/etk_deprecated/tools/DigSig/Acrobat_DigitalSignatures_in_PDF.pdf) document.
-As Adobe's files are deprecated, [here is the standard as defined by ETSI](<https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Standards+and+specifications#Standardsandspecifications-PAdES(PDFAdvancedElectronicSignature)BaselineProfile>).
+* The process of signing a document is described in the [standard as defined by ETSI](<https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Standards+and+specifications#Standardsandspecifications-PAdES(PDFAdvancedElectronicSignature)BaselineProfile>).
 * We cover only basic scenarios of signing a PDF.
 If you have suggestions, ideas or anything, please [CONTRIBUTE](#contributing);
 * Feel free to copy and paste any part of this code.
 See its defined [Purpose](#purpose).